dell/OpenManage-Enterprise/CONTRIBUTING.md

     # Python
     get_data(authenticated_headers, "https://%s/api/DeviceService/Devices" % ome_ip_address, "DeviceName eq \'%s\'" % device_name)
+- When checking if a user provided an argument or not use `$PSBoundParameters.ContainsKey('<PARAM_NAME')`

 ## PowerShell

 - Must be tested and run against PowerShell 7
 - Names must use [approved PowerShell verbs](https://docs.microsoft.com/en-us/powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands?view=powershell-7)
 - We suggest for development you use [Visual Studio Code](https://code.visualstudio.com/download).
 It provides a `Format Document` function which automatically updates your PowerShell code to follow best practices.
 If you would rather use something else you can use [Get-FirmwareBaselines.ps1](Core/PowerShell/Get-FirmwareBaselines.ps1) as a reference for our preferred PowerShell coding practices.
 - If for whatever reason the [Get-Data](docs/powershell_library_code.md#Interact-with-an-API-Resource) function does not suit your needs, use the `Invoke-RestMethod` function unless you have a specific reason to use `Invoke-WebRequest`.
+If you have not setup certificates, you will probably need to include the argument `-SkipCertificateCheck` otherwise you will get the error `Exception occured - The SSL connection could not be established, see inner exception.`
 - Provide documentation for all functions.
 For example:

         function Get-UniqueFileName {